 [Section 12 amended by No. 51 of 2004 s.
 102(1).]

-13. Meetings of the Commission
+13. Meetings of Commission

 (1) The chairperson may at any time and shall when so requested by the Minister or by not less than 5 members of the Commission convene a meeting of the Commission to be held at a time and place to be determined by the chairperson.